theCuratorCM/treasure-marketplace/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
+name: '🐛 Bug report'
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

-**Describe the bug**
+description: Report a reproducible bug or regression
+body:

+- type: markdown
+  attributes:
+  value: |
+  Thank you for reporting an issue :pray:.

+      This issue tracker is for reporting reproducible bugs or regression's found in Treasure Marketplace If you have a question about how to achieve something and are struggling, please post a question inside of Treasure Marketplace Discussion's tab: https://github.com/TreasureProject/treasure-marketplace/discussions

+      Before submitting a new bug/issue, please check the links below to see if there is a solution or question posted there already:
+       - Treasure Marketplace Discussion's tab: https://github.com/TreasureProject/treasure-marketplace/discussions
+       - Treasure Marketplace Issue's tab: https://github.com/TreasureProject/treasure-marketplace/issues
+       - Treasure Marketplace Closed issues tab: https://github.com/TreasureProject/treasure-marketplace/issues?q=is%3Aissue+is%3Aclosed

+      The more information you fill in, the better the community can help you.

+- type: textarea
+  id: description
+  attributes:
+  label: Describe the bug
-A clear and concise description of what the bug is.
+  description: Provide a clear and concise description of the challenge you are running into.

-**To Reproduce**
+  validations:
+  required: true
+- type: textarea
+  id: steps
+  attributes:
+  label: Steps to reproduce
-Steps to reproduce the behavior:
+  description: Describe the steps we have to take to reproduce the behavior.
-1. Go to '...'
+  placeholder: | 1.
+Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected behavior**
+  validations:
+  required: true
+- type: textarea
+  id: expected
+  attributes:
+  label: Expected behavior
-A clear and concise description of what you expected to happen.
+  description: Provide a clear and concise description of what you expected to happen.

-**Screenshots**
+  placeholder: |
+  As a user, I expected **_ behavior but i am seeing _**
+  validations:
+  required: true
+- type: dropdown
+  attributes:
+  label: How often does this bug happen?
+  description: |
+  Following the repro steps above, how easily are you able to reproduce this bug?
+  options: - Every time - Often - Sometimes - Only once
+- type: textarea
+  id: screenshots_or_videos
+  attributes:
+  label: Screenshots or Videos
+  description: |
-If applicable, add screenshots to help explain your problem.
+  If applicable, add screenshots or a video to help explain your problem.

-**Desktop (please complete the following information):**
- - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
- - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]

-**Additional context**
+  For more information on the supported file image/file types and the file size limits, please refer to the following link: https://docs.github.com/en/github/writing-on-github/working-with-advanced-formatting/attaching-files
+  placeholder: |
+  You can drag your video or image files inside of this editor ↓
+- type: textarea
+  id: platform
+  attributes:
+  label: Platform
+  value: | - OS: [e.g. macOS, Windows, Linux, iOS, Android] - Browser: [e.g. Chrome, Safari, Firefox, React Native] - Version: [e.g. 91.1]
+  validations:
+  required: true
+- type: textarea
+  id: additional
+  attributes:
+  label: Additional context
-Add any other context about the problem here.
+  description: Add any other context about the problem here.